Fit as a Mama Bear

 How To Build The Glutes

-But what about exercises with weights?
-Part of growing a muscle is about progressing it, meaning: making it harder.
+Master the basics first (like glute bridges), then build from there.
+If you’re not sure how to progress, check out how to make your home workouts harder.
+Growing a muscle is about progressing it, meaning: making it harder.
 And there are lots of ways to do that without weight.

 Exercise #1: Bulgarian Split Squat

-• Set up in lunge position with the left leg elevated on the bench and the right knee over the heel.
+• Set up in a lunge position with the left leg elevated on the bench and the right knee over the heel.

-• Hinge forward slightly (to create more tension on the back of the body: glutes) as you push backward and drop the left knee towards the floor while keeping the right knee facing forwards.
+• Hinge forward slightly (to create more tension on the back of the body: glutes) as you push backward and drop the left knee towards the floor while keeping the right knee facing forward.

 • Squeeze the glute of the right leg as you push through the heel to reverse the movement and extend the hips to the starting position.